Set up subscriptions so customers can buy the same product on a recurring basis.

 If the subscription has a limited number of renewals, the panel also displays the number of payments left in the subscription.

 To cancel the subscription, they click Cancel Subscription.
 You'll receive an email notification when a customer cancels their subscription.
-Cancelling a subscription doesn't automatically cancel the most recent order.
-Customers will need to reach out to you separately to request a refund.
+Canceling a subscription doesn't automatically cancel the most recent order.
+Customers will need to contact you separately to request a refund.
+Customers can't delay their subscription renewals, but you can do it for them.

-To update their payment information, they click Payment Method, and then Update Payment Method.
+To update their payment information or change their billing address, they click Payment method, and then Add new payment method.

 Via the order email